 August 2, 2012

-Brian Zwaschka became the fourth Fresno State Women's Soccer head coach on April 6, 2009 and enters his sixth season at the helm of the Bulldog program.
-Zwaschka leads the 'Dogs with a wealth of soccer experience and knowledge as the team moves into its third season of competition in the Mountain West.
+Brian Zwaschka became the fourth Fresno State Women's Soccer head coach on April 6, 2009 and holds an overall record of 44-62-17 in the six seasons at the helm of the Bulldog program.
+Zwaschka leads the 'Dogs with a wealth of soccer experience and knowledge as the team looks forward to the forth season of competition in the Mountain West.

-As the reigning MW Coach of the Year, Zwaschka led the Bulldogs to a second place finish in conference in 2013 with a 10-8-2 overall record and 7-2-1 record in MW play while ending the season on an eight-game unbeaten streak as they headed into the conference tournament.
+As the 2013 Mountain West Coach of the Year, Zwaschka led the Bulldogs to a second place finish in conference in 2013 with a 10-8-2 overall record and 7-2-1 record in MW play while ending the season on an eight-game unbeaten streak as they headed into the conference tournament.

 The 'Dogs win over Colorado State (Oct.
 25) on senior night marked their fifth straight win in Bulldog Stadium in 2013, which tied the Fresno State all-time record of consecutive home victories (five).
 The only other time this was done was in the1997 and 1998 seasons.